Discover How to Add Another Precious Metal Beyond Gold and Silver To Your IRA

 More palladium options may emerge in years ahead, especially with prices now gaining the attention of more of the precious metals market.

 In almost all cases, you cannot buy and hold assets like precious metals in your 401(k), which can only hold a selection of assets as defined by the plan.
-These assets usually include things like stocks, mutual funds, and bonds, much like a conventional IRA.
-And since 401(k)s are employer-sponsored plans, companies will often push employees to buy their stock.

 If you want to diversify your retirement savings beyond the limited range of assets permitted by your 401(k), you will first need to check if your 401(k) is eligible for a rollover.
 If it is, you can then rollover eligible funds into a new self-directed IRA (SDIRA), which the IRS allows to hold precious metals like palladium, gold and silver.